 Understanding the difference between repairs and maintenance and capital improvements is quite tricky.
 This is why you must keep track of all your expenses and record them in your financial statements.

 A professional tax consultant or property manager can help you when facing tax issues related to capital improvements or repairs and maintenance.
-You can also keep an eye out for some good home warranties that could help out with repairs and maintenance as the need arises.
-Start by checking out companies like Choice Home Warranty and First American Home Warranty.
+You can also switch to home warranties for homeowners that could help with repairs and maintenance as needed.

 Head and shoulders photograph of Lucy Adegbe

-Lucy Adegbe is a financial writer specializing in personal finance, e-commerce, FinTech, and cryptocurrency.
+Lucy Adegbe contributes to Top10.com as a distinguished financial writer specializing in personal finance, e-commerce, FinTech, and cryptocurrency.
 She began her career as crypto trader and advisor at Guru Capital LTD, and has since worked for several blockchain-focused companies.
 In addition to writing for Top10.com, Lucy has also worked with publications such as The Balance, CRD Network, and DeFi Planet.